MatanNeumark/Drone_Training_RL_assignment/README.md

-This repository contains the code for the assignment of the course AE4350 Bi-inspired Intelligence Learning for Aerospace Applications.
+This repository contains the code for the assignment of the course AE4350 Bio-inspired Intelligence Learning for Aerospace Applications.

 To run the training script:
 a.
 You need two files: 'REINFORCE_learning_Quad_V2.py' which performs the training, and 'QuadModel.py' which is the environment.